sunny1110/Channel-Specific-Autoencoder/README.md

 <h2> Channel-Specific-Autoencoder </h2>

-<p> My design of a Channel-Specific-Autoencoder involves splitting the image into seperate colour channels of R, G, and B and feeding them to three seperate encoders to encoder into separate latent-spaces and decode the individual channels from seperately, and stack together to reconstruct the entire image.
+<p> My design of a Channel-Specific-Autoencoder involves splitting the image into seperate colour channels of <font color="red">R </font>, <font color="green> G </font>, and <font color="blue"> B </font> and feeding them to three seperate encoders to encoder into separate latent-spaces and decode the individual channels from seperately, and stack together to reconstruct the entire image.
 A depiction of it can be seen below: </p> <br/>

 <p align="center">
   <img src="architecture/GSN_final.png" height="75%" width="75%">